Travis Reece

 Travis C. Reece (born April 3, 1975) is an American former professional football player who was a running back for the Detroit Lions of the National Football League (NFL) from 1998 to 1999.
 He played college football for the Michigan State Spartans.

+Senior fullback Travis Reece won the Danziger Award as the outstanding Detroit-area player on the '97 roster.
+Reece also received the Doug Weaver Oil Can Award as the team's top humorist.